-The Tokyo Negi, when mature, outwardly resembles a leek but it is grown for its onion properties.
-It gets its first name for its popularity in cooking within the Tokyo region.
+The Tokyo Negi onion's name is derived simply for its culinary popularity within the Tokyo region.
 The scientific name for negi is Allium fistulosum, and it is also known as the naga negi.

-Tokyo Negi is most often used for Nabemono (one pot dishes) and Kushiyaki,a traditional non-meat yakitori style preparation, both dishes specifically within Japanese cuisines.
+Tokyo Negi is most often used for Nabemono (one pot dishes) and Kushiyaki,a traditional non-meat yakitori style preparation, both dishes specific to Japanese cuisine.

 Recipes that include Tokyo Negi Onions.
 One is easiest, three is harder.